Dachande663/js13k-2017-lost/readme.md

 All of the source is available in this repo.
 Feel free to play and tweak it to your hearts content.
 All code is released under the MIT License.

+## Testing

+It's a game written in a few hours for a 13KB competition.
+There are no tests.

+If you want to test the script though, you can access any point in the script via anchor e.g. index.html#a5.

 ## Build

 The build is pretty simple.
 Minify the JS, minify the HTML, zip.
 There's a bash script that does it all.